eduardoportilho/opentower/ROADMAP.md

             - Is it possible to move in pixels but to use a cell path?
         * Another problem is that if we calculate the path in pixels, the goon might pass between two towers if there is 1 px space (and the goon image needs to be bigger than 1 px)
             - Is it possible to implement pathfinder with a goon that occupy more than 1 cell?
 Am I overcomplicating?
+- Goons going out of grid
+- If you deploy a tower on top of a goon he disaper

 ## Features:
 ✔︎ - expose grid draw method